alanszlosek/dbFacile/README.txt

 Question mark (?) and pound (#) placeholders.
 Parameters associated with question marks get quoted and escaped.
 Those associated with pound signs get inserted as-is, so you can do number literals (unquoted), or SQL function calls.

+Note: there's still no way to prevent quoting and escaping of parameters used withing insert() or update() method calls.

 I. Installation

 	1. Copy dbFacile.php and the appropriate driver file to a location in your document root